dishnawy/social-media-customer-classification/README.md

 # Paint Shop Challenge
 > Using Machine Learning Random Forest classification model to classify customers based on purchase instance after viewing an ads, taking age and estimated salary as features.
-It is built using sklearn, panda and numpy.
+It is built using sklearn, pandas and numpy.

 ### To run the code: